-Director of Paleontology Sean Smith will be your instructor along with field personnel that are present to guide and help you wherever necessary.
-They bring with them a wealth of knowledge and experience, so be prepared to stimulate your mind.
+The Director of Paleontology for the Paleon Museum, Sean Smith, and the Director of Paleontology for the Morrison Museum of Natural History, Matthew Mossbrucker, will be your instructors along with field personnel that are present to guide and help you wherever necessary.

-Since the Glenrock Paleon Museum is an education and research facility, it is important that all identifiable fossils found at the dig sites remain with the museum for further study.
-The selection of dig sites and length of time spent at any site depend on many things, weather primary among them, and are at the sole discretion of the Paleon staff member directing the dig.
+Since the Paleon Museum is an education and research facility, it is important that all fossils found at the dig sites remain with the museum for further study and identification.

 The cost for this week long experience is $750.00 per person which includes local transportation.